 Partygoers at a Pride Parade in Berlin, Germany.
 David J. CC BY 2.0

-Sometimes referred to as ‘the capital of the rainbow’, Berlin is among the most popular LGBTQIA+ travel destinations and boasts many Pride events.
-During the Pride Weeks between June 28th and July 27th, 2024, Berlin will celebrate LGBTQIA+ Pride with Christopher Street Day and the Lesbian and Gay Street Festival, the largest LGBTQIA+ street festival in Europe.
+Sometimes referred to as “the capital of the rainbow,” Berlin is among the most popular LGBTQ+ travel destinations and boasts many Pride events.
+To celebrate in 2025, various events will be held around the city from June 27 to July 26, including the two-day Lesbian and Gay City Festival — the largest LGBTQ+ street festival in Europe.
+The celebrations will close with Christopher Street Day, named after the New York street home to the Stonewall Inn.
 Drawing hundreds of thousands of people, Berlin’s Pride events are vibrant and full of music and performances.

 The epicenter of Berlin’s Pride celebrations can be found around Nollendorfplatz Street in Schoneberg.
-Filled with memorials of LGBTQIA+ martyrs and icons, travelers can immerse in German LGBTQIA+ history.
-Beyond the Pride festivities, visitors can enjoy events and workshops at the Gay Museum, or explore nightlife in Berlin’s array of clubs and bars.
+Filled with memorials to LGBTQ+ martyrs and icons, travelers can immerse themselves in Germany’s LGBTQ+ history.
+Beyond the Pride festivities, visitors can enjoy events and workshops at the Gay Museum or explore nightlife in Berlin’s array of clubs and bars.

 2. Cape Town, South Africa